Transaction approval setup

 For all flow types, the PingOne MFA IdP Adapter passes a set of parameters to PingOne.
 These parameters indicate which notification template PingOne should use, and provide the values for the variables used in that template.

-The only difference between the multi-factor authentication (MFA) and transaction approval flow is the attributes that the adapter receives.
-For MFA flows, these parameters are provided automatically.
 For transaction approval flows, you must pass the parameters into the PingOne MFA IdP Adapter.

 The following sections describe the PingOne notification templates, the parameters that the adapter collects, and the sources that it collects those parameters from.